-“Watch me,” the giant said wryly and lifted a finger, whereupon three more well-armed mail-and-leather-clad soldiers erupted from behind him and ran down the nave to the apse.
+“Watch me,” the giant said wryly and lifted a finger, whereupon three more well-armed mail-clad soldiers erupted from behind him and ran down the nave to the apse.
 The intruder engaged in swords with Brìghde’s father, and quite handily defeated him, for her father, once a famed swordsman, was forced to fight with his left hand.
 His left shoulder was not much better than his right.

 The second soldier engaged the groom’s father, who had never been much of a swordsman at all.

 The third soldier engaged the best man, which was somewhat of a struggle.